Jackson Creek Floodplain Mapping Study - Downtown Peterborough

 • increased accuracy of floodplain for different flood events which can be used to identify flood prone properties and municipal infrastructure for notification, inspection and/or evacuation during a flood.

-• improved land use planning.
+• informed and responsible land use planning.

 The study was funded in part by the City of Peterborough.